buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

 - Should `pack` continue to pass `-process-type web`?
-It could inspect the buildpack API and only pass the flag if the API version is below 0.X.
+  - It could inspect the buildpack API and only pass the flag if the API version is below 0.X.
+  - Builders could set an environment variable to communicate to `pack` that it doesn't need to pass -process-type to the lifecycle
 - What about buildpacks implementing different buildpack APIs that need to work together?
-  - Assuming default values of `override` and `[processes.default]` that are consistent with earlier buildpack API versions will make things easier to reason about.
+  - Assuming `default` if not specified means `default = false` is consistent with earlier buildpack API versions and will make things easier to reason about.

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes

 Does this RFC entail any proposed changes to the core specifications or extensions?
-New elements in `<layers>/launch.toml`, logic to disambiguate multiple buildpacks specifying different default process types, consumption of the disambiguated default process type by the exporter.
+New key in `<layers>/launch.toml`, logic to disambiguate multiple buildpacks specifying different default process types, consumption of the disambiguated default process type by the exporter.